 macOS updates keep your Mac secure

 Your Mac holds sensitive personal and business data, like client details, addresses, documents, and more.
 Security is vital — a cyber breach could lead to data loss and system downtime, resulting in a loss of money, reputation, and productivity.
-Keeping your Mac up to date with the latest software is an essential part of your Defense in Depth protection.
+Keeping your Mac up to date with the latest software is essential to your Defense in Depth protection.

 Using our Apple Device Management tools, we automatically apply updates that do not require a restart.
 And to avoid interrupting your day, we ask that you initiate updates that do require a restart.